tillmzw/cos/content/pcs/thaddeus.md

 ---
-title: Thaddeus Clockshade
+title: Thaddeus
 toc: false
 showFullContent: true
 ---

-A carpenter from Daggerfall, skilled in fine wood work with a special touch.
+Thaddeus Clockshade is a carpenter from Daggerfall, skilled in fine wood work with a special touch.

 ---